JonasWIP/supanexttemplate/README.md

 ## TODO
-- Test Frameworks für Back und Frontend
+- Add Testing to CI/CD
 - Expain Testing in readme
-- Add Testing to CI/CD
+- Remove Debugging Logs and console logs

 - Metadata for SEO
+- Remove unused files and folders

 - Test Setup using the npx creation tool
 - Final Testing and remove hints

+- Dependabot for the project

 ## Future Improvements